TrellixVulnTeam/swahilipython_SCMU/Doc/library/ipaddress.rst

 Custom Exceptions
 -----------------

-To support more specific error reporting from class constructors, the module defines the following exceptions:
+To support more specific error reporting kutoka kundi constructors, the module defines the following exceptions:

 .. exception:: AddressValueError(ValueError)